 \subsection{Fourier Neural Operator}

 In scientific machine learning, neural operators—networks that approximate solution operators so they can act directly on functional data—are attracting growing attention (\cite{Kovachki:212}, \cite{Lu:21}).
-In addition to the linear layers of standard fully connected networks (FCNs), neural-operator architectures include layers that approximate a kernel and apply an integral transform.
-How the kernel is represented gives rise to many variants: graph-based constructions (\cite{Li:20}), tensor-product decompositions (\cite{Kovachki:212}), hierarchical (multi-resolution) kernels (\cite{Gupta:21}), and, most notably, Fourier Neural Operators (FNOs) (\cite{Li:21}).
+In addition to the linear layers of standard fully connected networks (FCNs), neural operator architectures include layers that approximate a kernel and apply an integral transform.
+How the kernel is represented gives rise to many variants: graph-based constructions (\cite{Li:20}), tensor product decompositions (\cite{Kovachki:212}), hierarchical (multi-resolution) kernels (\cite{Gupta:21}), and, most notably, Fourier Neural Operators (FNOs) (\cite{Li:21}).
 Thanks to their computational efficiency, high accuracy, and ability to capture long-range interactions that elude CNNs and GNNs, FNOs have become the workhorse choice for surrogate modeling (\cite{Pathak:22}, \cite{Sun:23}).
-Prior theory has addressed their generalization error (\cite{Kim:24}, \cite{Benitze:24}), universal approximation property (\cite{Kovachki:21}, \cite{Lee:25}), and expressivity/trainability from a mean-field perspective (\cite{Koshizuka:24}), yet a comprehensive statistical description is still lacking.
-Here we fill that gap by analysing FNOs through the lens of effective field theory (EFT).
+Prior theory has addressed their generalization error (\cite{Kim:24}, \cite{Benitze:24}), the universal approximation property (\cite{Kovachki:21}, \cite{Lee:25}), and expressivity/trainability from a mean-field perspective (\cite{Koshizuka:24}), yet a comprehensive statistical description is still lacking.
+Here we fill that gap by analyzing FNOs through the lens of effective field theory (EFT).